purescript/purescript-bifunctors/docs/Module.md

   bifoldl :: forall a b c. (c -> a -> c) -> (c -> b -> c) -> c -> p a b -> c
   bifoldMap :: forall m a b.
 (Monoid m) => (a -> m) -> (b -> m) -> p a b -> m
 ```

+`Bifoldable` represents data structures with two type arguments which can be
+folded.

+A fold for such a structure requires two step functions, one for each type
+argument.
+Type class instances should choose the appropriate step function based
+on the type of the element encountered at each point of the fold.

 #### `bifoldableTuple`